-You can also install a trial version of the product, that will work for a limited time.
-To obtain a trial serial number, go to http://www.acronis.com/homecomputing/products/trueimage/and click Free Trial button.
-Then login to your account and receive a download link and a trial serial number by e-mail. - 1.
-In the Setup Type window, choose the setup type: - Typical installs most common program features (recommended for most users). - Custom allows users to choose program components to install (Rescue Media Builder) and select the setup location (recommended for advanced users). - With Rescue Media Builder you can create bootable rescue disks.
-You might not need this tool if you purchased a boxed product that contains a bootable CD.
-Installing the Bootable Rescue Media Builder will allow you to create bootable media or its ISO image at any time from the main program window or running Bootable Rescue Media Builder on its own. - Complete all program features will be installed (requires the most disk space). - 2.
-In the Select Administrators Options window, choose the program availability: Install for all users that share this computer or Install for the current user only. - 3.
+In the Setup options window, choose the installation options:

+- Select the components which you want to install: - Acronis True Image Home 2012 the main component which allows you to back up, recover and synchronize your data, add and clone hard disks, etc. - Rescue Media Builder this component allows you to create bootable rescue media, such as CDs, USB flash drives, etc. You might not need this tool if you purchased a boxed product that contains a bootable CD.
+Installing the Bootable Rescue Media Builder will allow you to create bootable media or its ISO image at any time from the main program window or running Bootable Rescue Media Builder on its own. - Under Administrator options, choose the program availability: Install for all users that share this computer or Install for the current user only. - Change the installation folder, if necessary. - 7.
 Click Proceed to begin installation.
 To make changes in the setup, use the Back and Next buttons.